tom-howard/ros/content/com2009/la1/week5.md

         result = SearchResult()

         def __init__(self):
-            ## TODO: create a "simple action server" and start it...
+            ## TODO: create a "simple action server" with a callback function, and start it...
             self.actionserver = actionlib.SimpleActionServer(...)